The Potential of HEFT and the scale of New Physics: Models that lead to singularities

 and we encounter again the logarithmic decoupling limit, but now in an environment where we have analytic control of our approximations.
 The exact behaviour can be plotted against this prediction and is to be found in Fig.~\ref{fig:bound-compare}.

 Regardless of the `speed' of decoupling, what the study above shows is a trajectory that for all finite $\epsilon$ lies in HEFT but at $\epsilon=0$ reaches the SM.
 This is what we mean by backdoor to the SM, a way to get to the SM that does not at any point go through SMEFT.
 This would suggests a configuration as in Fig.~\ref{fig:TheMainPoint}.
+Furthermore, the decoupling behaviour as $\Delta\rightarrow2$ reflects the approach to a renormalisable limit, and is therefore not expected to be removed by higher-order corrections or additional consistency constraints.

 In a similar manner, for values of $\Delta$ approaching an even integer greater than 4 do approach an EFT in the SMEFT category, while these are again signalled in $\Gamma(1-\Delta/2)$, the approximation of Eq.~\eqref{eq:CutOffAnalytic} is not necessarily a good one since the SMEFT limit does have a finite cut-off as given by the polynomial study of Section~\ref{sec:Poly}.
 This can be appreciated in Fig.~\ref{fig:Dilaton figures}; channels with $\bar a+\bar b\leq\Delta-2$ that present a peak lend themselves to the approximation of Eq.~\eqref{eq:aprxw0bound} but unlike the approximation suggests do have a finite peak.
 In this sense a feature that starts at $\Delta=8$ and persists for higher $\Delta$ is that certain channels seem not to `notice' the transition to SMEFT with no noticeable feature at even values.